 There’s an ongoing war in Sudan, and it’s ruining the lives of the women who live there.

 Since April 2023 Sudan, a nation with a long history of conflict, has been tied up in a deadly internal conflict.
-This most recent chapter in Sudanese history began with a powerful paramilitary group began a violent campaign to seize control of the East African nation.
+This most recent chapter in Sudanese history began with a powerful paramilitary group that began a violent campaign to seize control of the East African nation.

-In the midst of the continual violence there have been signs of genocide in the region of Darfur, a region in Western Sudan that borders Chad.
+In the midst of the continual violence, there have been signs of genocide in the region of Darfur, a region in Western Sudan that borders Chad.
 Darfur was previously subject to genocide in the early 2000s at the hands of the Janjaweed, a powerful government-backed Arab nationalist militia who targeted the Black African populations of the region.
 The genocide claimed 200,000 lives over the course of two years.

 Where did this all begin?

-Back in 2021, following a military-backed coup, Sudan fell under control of a council of military generals led by two men, General Abdel Fattah al-Burhan and General Mohamed Hamdan Dagalo, aslo known as Hemedti.
+Back in 2021, following a military-backed coup, Sudan fell under control of a council of military generals led by two men, General Abdel Fattah al-Burhan and General Mohamed Hamdan Dagalo, also known as Hemedti.

 Both generals disagreed over the direction the country was going in and proposed a shift toward civilian rule.
 Suspicions quickly grew that both men wanted to claim control for themselves, spurring on the conflict.